Task-Based Core-Periphery Organisation of Human Brain Dynamics: Materials and Methods

 \subsubsection{Experiment Setup and Procedure}

-Twenty-two right-handed participants (13 females and 9 males; the mean age was about 24) volunteered with informed consent in accordance with the Institutional Review Board/Human Subjects Committee, University of California, Santa Barbara.
-We excluded two participants from the analysis: one participant failed to complete the experiment, and the other had excessive head motion.
-Our analysis therefore includes twenty participants, who all had normal/corrected vision and no history of neurological disease or psychiatric disorders.
-They each completed a minimum of 30 behavioural training sessions as well as 3 functional Magnetic Resonance Imaging (fMRI) test sessions and a pre-training fMRI session.
+We excluded two participants from the investigation: one participant failed to complete the experiment, and the other had excessive head motion.
+Our investigation therefore includes twenty participants, who all had normal/corrected vision and no history of neurological disease or psychiatric disorders.
+Each of these participants completed a minimum of 30 behavioral training sessions as well as 3 fMRI test sessions and a pre-training fMRI session.
 Training began immediately following the initial pre-training scan session.
-Test sessions were interspersed following every 2-week period of behavioural training, during which at least 10 training sessions were required.
-The training was done on personal laptop computers using a training module that was installed by the experimenter (NFW).
-Participants were instructed on how to run the module, which they were required to do for a minimum of 10 out of 14 days in a 2-week period.
-The module ran using Octave software (Version 3.2.3) and Psychtoolbox (Version 3).
+Test sessions occurred after every 2-week period of behavioral training, during which at least 10 training sessions were required.
+The training was done on personal laptop computers using a training module that was installed by the experimenter (N.F.W.).
+Participants were given instructions for how to run the module, which they were required to do for a minimum of 10 out of 14 days in a 2-week period.
 Participants were scanned on the first day of the experiment (scan 1), and then a second time approximately 14 days later (scan 2), once again approximately 14 days later (scan 3), and finally 14 days after that (scan 4).
-Not all participants were scanned exactly every two weeks; see Table \ref{experiment1} for details of the number of days that elapsed between scanning sessions.
+Not all participants were scanned exactly every two weeks; see Table S1 for details of the number of days that elapsed between scanning sessions.

-We asked participants to practice a set of 10-element sequences that were presented visually using a discrete sequence production (DSP) task by generating responses to sequentially presented stimuli (see Figure \ref{fig:dsp}) using a laptop keyboard with their right hand.
+We asked participants to practice a set of 10-element sequences that were presented visually using a discrete sequence-production (DSP) task by generating responses to sequentially presented stimuli (see Fig.~\ref{fig:dsp}) using a laptop keyboard with their right hand.
 Sequences were presented using a horizontal array of 5 square stimuli; the responses were mapped from left to right, such that the thumb corresponded to the leftmost stimulus and the smallest finger corresponded to the rightmost stimulus.
 A square highlighted in red served as the imperative to respond, and the next square in the sequence was highlighted immediately following each correct key press.
 If an incorrect key was pressed, the sequence was paused at the error and was restarted upon the generation of the appropriate key press.